What is Drafting and Design Technology?

 - Instrumentation Drawing & Design

 - Construction Materials

 - Pipe Drafting

 - Civil Drafting

 In terms of educational requirements, drawing and design degree holders will have typically studied the following courses while in college:

 For students that earn a college degree in Drafting and Design Technology, there are several fields of specialization that one can pursue.
 The options range from teaching, architects, civil engineers, electrical engineers, industrial designers, landscape architects, mechanical engineers, and surveyor to name a few possible career tracks.

-The job growth in the greater Drafting and Design Technology domain are expected to remain steady for the foreseeable future.
+The job growth in the greater architectural design domain are expected to remain steady for the foreseeable future.
 For example, the rate of job growth for drafters is expected to remain steady through 2024 and architects 7% growth rate is expected during the same period.
-Given the broad nature of the Drafting and Design Technology degree, compensation after graduation can vary greatly from career field to career field given prior experience and geographic location.
+Given the broad nature of the architectural design degrees, compensation after graduation can vary greatly from career field to career field given prior experience and geographic location.
 Related fields include architects, teaching, mechanical engineering, civil engineering, industrial designer, surveyor, construction management, and engineering management.